-The change in fair value of interest rate swap for the year ended December 31, 2022 was \$1.5 million.
-Adjustments to the fair value are due to changes in interest rates as of December 31, 2022 relative to the interest rate of our Swap Contract.
+The change in fair value of interest rate swap for the year ended December 31, 2023 was \$0.3 million.
+Adjustments to the fair value are due to changes in interest rates as of December 31, 2023 relative to the interest rate of our Swap Contract as of December 31, 2022.

-Provision (Benefit) for Income Taxes
+Provision for Income Taxes

-The income tax provision was \$1.4 million for the year ended December 31, 2022 and the income tax (benefit) was \$(1.8) million for the year ended December 31, 2021.
-The income tax provision for the year ended December 31, 2022 reflects the income tax expense recorded as a result of taxable income in certain of our subsidiaries in Europe and Japan as well as a liability for certain state income taxes.
-The income tax (benefit) for the year ended December 31, 2021 is primarily due to the partial reversal of a valuation allowance as a result of the Business Acquisition in the third quarter of 2021.
+The income tax provision was \$2.6 million for the year ended December 31, 2023 as compared to \$1.4 million for the year ended December 31, 2022.
+The income tax provision for the years ended December 31, 2023 and 2022 reflects the income tax expense recorded as a result of taxable income in certain of our subsidiaries in Europe and Japan as well as a liability for certain state income taxes.

-Comparison of the Years Ended December 31, 2021 and 2020
+Comparison of the Years Ended December 31, 2022 and 2021

-Please refer to the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 for a comparative discussion of our fiscal years ended December 31, 2021 and December 31, 2020.
+Please refer to the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 for a comparative discussion of our fiscal years ended December 31, 2022 and December 31, 2021.

-LIQUIDITY AND CAPITAL RESOURCES
+LIOUIDITY AND CAPITAL RESOURCES